bomonike/bomonike.github.io/acronyms.md

 *	SPF	=	Sender Policy Framework	(lists IP address of servers allowed to send email for a domain - for email authentication)
 *	SPI	=	Service Provider Interface
 *	SPI	=	Secure Personal Information
+* SPI = Serial Peripheral Interface (master/slave protocol that requires a clock signal to transmit any information)
 *	SPICE	=	Super-fast, Parallel, In-memory Calculation Engine (used in AWS QuickSight)
 *	SPIFFE	=	Secure Production Identity Framework for Everyone	(spec used by Consul Connect service mesh for establishing service identities)
 *	SPK	=	Spacecraft and Planet Kernel (files from NASA containing ephemeris data for solar system bodies, spacecraft, and other objects)